sayitfast/MountWizzard3/wishlist.md

 - show directions how to turn know for polar alignment
 - moon

+BUF FIXES:
+- feedback matthias about 2.6 and 3.0 log included.

 Features fine tuning:
 - setting site parameters
 - more set buttons for config in gui